yinqianwu/ethereum-healthcare-dapp/README.md

 - Health records can also connect to social media.
 Any history you think is relevant can be recorded.
 A lot of people took picture of what they are eating, where they went out for dinner.
 Doctor can see how much meat I ate last night, what kind of exercise I did yesterday.

-- Doctor can have a comprehensive dashboard for your health history and get a really good picture of your health level.
+- Doctor can have a comprehensive dashboard for your health history.